cetusfinance/cetusfinance.github.io/_posts/tim/2017-01-28-TLS-Say-hello-to-my-little-friend.md

 ![Client Hello Structure](https://cetus.io/images/sayhello/support.png)

-We can see that with TLS 1.3 we are going to ignore most of the mandatory data as it has been marked legacy, and only a couple of extensions will be used to get up and running and we will go through and implement the other extensions later.
+In TLS 1.3 we are going to ignore most of the mandatory data as it has been marked legacy, and only a couple of extensions will be used to get up and running which we will go through below and implement the other extensions later.

 The read hello is similar to the version select we saw earlier however this time we will stop at the cipher suite list.